-Work that has been performed so far on this project can be found via the links below:
+Work that was performed on this project can be found via the links below:

 Publications arising from this work are below:

-Gezon N, Hawick D, Hewson I, Strychar K (in press) “Surveying circular rep encoding single stranded DNA viruses in quagga mussels (Dreissena rostriformis bugensis) and the central Lake Michigan benthos” Journal of Great Lakes Research
+Gezon N, Hawick D, Hewson I, Strychar K (2020) “Circular Rep encoding single stranded (CRESS) DNA virus-like sequences detected in quagga mussels (Dreissena rostriformis bugensis) and sediments from the central Lake Michigan benthos” Journal of Great Lakes Research 46:302-310

 Hewson I (2019) “Technical pitfalls that bias comparative microbial community analyses of aquatic diseases” Diseases of Aquatic Organisms.
 137: 109-124

 Hewson I, Bistolas KSI, Button JB, Jackson EW (2018) “Occurrence and seasonal dynamics of RNA viral genotypes in three contrasting temperate lakes” PLoS One 13: e0194419

 Bistolas, KSI, Besemer RM, Rudstam LG, Hewson I (2017) “Distribution and Inferred Evolutionary Characteristics of a Chimeric ssDNA Virus Associated with Intertidal Marine Isopods” Viruses 9: 361